 Learners' parents, teachers, teaching assistants, guidance counselors, and school administrators could be provided with means of engaging with educational artificial-intelligence systems, e.g., using multimodal dialogue enhanced by data visualizations and analytics dashboards.

-Self-improving adaptive instructional systems can select and generate moral stories, scenarios, or cases to discuss with individuals and teams.
+Self-improving adaptive instructional systems can, increasingly, generate moral stories, scenarios, or cases and can select these to discuss with individuals and teams.
 Man-machine literature discussions about moral stories could provide value both to individuals and to artificial-intelligence systems.

 One secondary benefit of the architectural approaches considered and discussed above is that, with the same components, users would be able to narrate real-world or hypothetical scenarios to artificial-intelligence systems, these serving as the stories for discussion, and to select or describe personas to interact with.